-A neuroma is a growth, or benign tumor, in nerve cells.
+A neuroma definition describes a growth, or benign tumor, in nerve cells of the foot.
 A Morton’s neuroma is when the inflamed nerve, which is not an actual tumor but a thickening of the tissue that surrounds the digital nerves leading to the toes, is located between the third and fourth toes.
 It occurs as the nerve passes under the ligament connecting the toe bones (metatarsals) in the forefoot, and usually develops in response to irritation, trauma or excessive pressure.

 Treatment generally involves changes in footwear with the avoidance of high heels or tight shoes, allowing the bones to spread out and may reduce pressure on the nerve, giving it time to heal.
 Custom or over-the-counter shoe inserts and pads also help relieve irritation by lifting and separating the bones, reducing the pressure on the nerve, and on occasion, an injection of a corticosteroid medication is necessary to reduce the swelling and inflammation of the nerve.

 If conservative treatment does not relieve symptoms, surgery may be considered.
 This specifically involves resecting a small portion of the nerve and releasing the tissue and ligaments overlying the nerve.
-This outpatient procedure can be performed under ankle block anesthetic (local anesthetic), and involves two weeks in a rigid orthopaedic shoe with immediate weight bearing.
+This outpatient procedure can be performed under ankle block anesthetic (local anesthetic) and involves two weeks in a rigid orthopedic shoe with immediate weight bearing.
 Transition to a regular shoe occurs as soon as swelling allows.